runspired/runspired.com/_posts/2024-11-27-web-reflections.md

 - We'll transpile, compile and minify *even more* as time goes on
 - JS (in 2017) is about to have the building blocks for new app paradigms: WebAssembly, SharedArrayBuffer, Atomics, etc
 - To predict the future of the web, look at what high-performance native systems do
+- This will lead to better performance and bundle size

 What is fun about a post like this, now seven years old, is we can see the results of those predictions and insights.